jeremyvanlier/enrol_coursepayment/enrol/coursepayment/README.txt

 == Changelog ==

-See github for the complete history major changes in versions we will list below
+See github for the complete history, major changes will be listed below